alphagov-mirror/gsp/docs/architecture/adr/ADR045-dev-namespaces.md

 The in-cluster concourse:

 * must not be able to create or edit daemonsets
-* must not be able to create pods that use host networking, or run in privildged mode
+* must not be able to create pods that use host networking, or run in privileged mode
 * must not be authorised to create any "cluster" scoped resources (e.g. clusterrole, custom resources etc.)